hiterjoshua/BasicSR/README.md

 ## Code usage
 1. DATA: When download the frames from Vimeo and Youtube datasets online, you would get the separated images as groundtruth data, and this file dataloader asked user to use lmdb format data. scirpts/create_lmdb.py resize_BD_BI.py could be used for lmdb generation and lr transformation, but noticed that only hr lmdb demanded in this repo.
+Also pay attention to vemioGAN dataset, there are image rename python files in this repo.
 2. Doing: change SRNet to smaller network, namned RepFrvsr network.
 3. TODO: FNet reparameterazation and lmdb change, input channel and output channel changed from 3 to 1, follow the more advanced style--YUV style.